Weinstein handlebodies for complements of smoothed toric divisors: Weinstein handlebody diagrams and cotangent bundles

-Let $f$ be a perfect Morse function on $F$, i.e. a Morse function with a single index $0$ critical point, a single index $2$ critical point, and $2g$ index $1$ critical points in the orientable case (and $n$ index $1$ critical points if $F$ is diffeomorphic to $\#_n \rptwo$).
-After globally rescaling, we may assume that $f$ is $C^{\infty}$ small (since $F$ is compact).
+Let $f$ be a perfect Morse function on $F$, i.e. a Morse function with a single index $0$ critical point, a single index $2$ critical point, and $2g$ index $1$ critical points in the orientable case, where $g$ is a genus of $F$ (or $n$ index $1$ critical points if $F$ is diffeomorphic to $\#_n \rptwo$).
+After globally rescaling, we assume that $f$ is $C^{\infty}$ small (since $F$ is compact).